iss000/oricCompilerBenchmark/playground/HACKING.md

 ### Hacking the benchmarks

-All test are coded in `tools/bench.lua` file.
+All tests are coded in `tools/bench.lua` file.

 ##### Usage (`playground/` is current directory):
 ```